TritonDataCenter/rfd/rfd/0045/README.md

 **This isn't done yet!**  It's definitely usable, but it's missing things like commit message validation, `make check` and more.
 It may be redeployed and updated frequently.
-The plan is to avoid blowing away any state there, but at this point, it's best to assume that changes there may get blown away as part of playing with the prototype.
+The plan is to avoid blowing away any state there.

-There are [instructions for getting set up with the prototype and importing projects](https://github.com/joyent/joyent-gerrit/tree/master/docs/user).
+There are [instructions for getting set up with cr.joyent.us and importing projects](https://github.com/joyent/joyent-gerrit/tree/master/docs/user).

-That repository also has a summary there of what features have been implemented (e.g., email notification, GitHub replication) and which are on the TODO list.
+That repository also has a summary of what features have been implemented (e.g., email notification, GitHub replication) and which are on the TODO list.

 If you want to take a look at two real code reviews that went through Gerrit: